flashbots/flashbots-repository-template/README.md

 ## License

-The code in this project is free software under the [MIT|GPLv3 license](LICENSE.md).
+The code in this project is free software under the [TODO license name](LICENSE.md).

 ---